Skip to Main Content

 The Office of Financial Aid will complete one official calculation when the official withdrawal form or information is received; mock calculations are not made.

-If you have further questions about withdrawing and the result of your financial aid status before or after, contact the financial aid office at 718.951.4195,or via e-mail.
+If you have further questions about withdrawing and the result of your financial aid status before or after, contact the financial aid office at via e-mail.

 Note that partial withdrawal of classes will not result in a return of Title IV aid to the federal government; only completely withdrawing from the semester applies to the aforementioned regulatory guidelines.